publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch66/schI/m__us_usc_t15_s4002.md

         (7) the term “antitrust laws” means the antitrust laws as defined in [section 12(a) of this title][/us/usc/t15/s12/a], [section 45 of this title][/us/usc/t15/s45] to the extent that [section 45 of this title][/us/usc/t15/s45] applies to unfair methods of competition, and any State antitrust or unfair competition law.

-    (b) The Secretary of Commerce may by regulation further define any term defined in subsection (a) of this section, in order to carry out this subchapter.
+    (b) The Secretary of Commerce may by regulation further define any term defined in subsection (a), in order to carry out this subchapter.

 ([Pub.
 L. 97–290, title I, § 103][/us/pl/97/290/s103], Oct.
 8, 1982, [96 Stat.
 1234][/us/stat/96/1234].)